MicrosoftLearning/MS-4002-Prepare-security-and-compliance-to-support-Microsoft-365-Copilot/Instructions/Labs/LAB_AK_01_Lab4_Ex1_Implement Sensitivity labels.md

 # Learning Path 1 - Lab 4 - Exercise 1 - Implement Sensitivity labels with Microsoft Entra ID Protection

 In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
-As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Microsoft Entra ID Protection at Adatum.
+As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Microsoft Purview Information Protection at Adatum.
 In this lab, you will create and publish a label, and you will test a published label.
 However, in doing so, you won't test the label that you create in this lab.
-Instead, you will test a different label.
+You will test a different label.

 **Important:** When you publish a new sensitivity label and label policy, it can take them up to 24 hours to propagate through Microsoft 365.
 As such, you won't be able to test the label that you create in this lab.
 Instead, you will test a pre-existing sensitivity label named **Project - Falcon**.
-This pre-existing label is almost identical to the label that you will create, so you'll basically be able to see the same results had you been able to test the label that you created.
+This pre-existing label is almost identical to the label that you will create, so you'll be able to see basically the same results had you been able to test the label that you created.

-### Task 1 – Install the Microsoft Entra ID Protection Unified Labeling client
+### Task 1 – Install the Microsoft Purview Information Protection client

-To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the Microsoft Entra ID Protection client from the Microsoft Download Center.
+To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the **Microsoft Purview Information Protection client** from the Microsoft Download Center.

-**Note:** While the Azure AD to Microsoft Entra ID rebranding is still ongoing, the Azure Information Protection client has not been rebranded as of this writing.
-It will eventually be rebranded to Microsoft Entra ID Protection client.
+1. At the end of the prior lab, you were on LON-CL2.
+Switch to **LON-CL1**.  <br/>

-1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+	You should still be logged into LON-CL1 as the **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In **Microsoft Edge**, open a new tab and enter (or copy and paste) the following URL in the address bar: **https://www.microsoft.com/en-us/download/confirmation.aspx?id=53018** <br/>